Extended Weyl groups, Hurwitz transitivity and weighted projective lines I: Generalities and the tubular case: Elliptic root systems and elliptic Weyl groups

 Note that the name elliptic root system was introduced in \cite{ST97} while first Saito used the name extended affine root system \cite{Sai85}. \end{Definition}

-From now on we assume that $\Phi$ is a simply laced elliptic root system.
-The \defn{radical} of the bilinear form $(- \mid -)$ and of the root lattice $L(\Phi)$ are, as $L(\Phi)$ is a full lattice in $V$,
+From now on we assume that $\Phi$ is a simply-laced elliptic root system.
+The \defn{radical} $R$ of the bilinear form $(- \mid -)$ on $V$ and of the root lattice $L(\Phi)$ are, respectively, as $L(\Phi)$ is a full lattice in $V$,